 Shopify has a 2% additional transaction fee on each of your sales unless you choose to use their merchant account (Shopify Payments).
 BigCommerce has no transaction fees regardless of what merchant account you want to use.
 Both offer a payment processor with processing fees of 2.9% + 30 cents per transaction.
 There are no additional processing fees for either which usually makes it much cheaper than most other merchant accounts.

-You may wonder why I chose BigCommerce over Shopify?
-I tried both.
+I have tried both platforms.
 As a matter of fact, I am a partner and affiliate for Shopify but chose BigCommerce for several reasons.
 While Shopify provided the basic needs, I would have had to pay extra for some things that were included in the BigCommerce platform.
 Shopify limits options (things like size, color, number of cookies, etc) to three while they were unlimited with BigCommerce.
 I can also easily add a “message for gift card” option in BigCommerce while it is not possible in Shopify without either adding some code to a product template, or investing in an app.
 Also it was much easier and cheaper to set up a local delivery or local pickup in addition to shipping options with BigCommerce.
 Lastly, I found customer service to be better with BigCommerce.

 Here are some quotes from others that may help explain the differences: